 Entries can be submitted from June 2018.
-Please submit your entry on the feedback form below.
+Please submit your entry on the form below.
+After filling in your details (all fields with an asterisk in red must be completed) page down to the bottom of the form and press 'SEND'.
 An acknowledgement will be sent to you within 2/3 hours.
 If you don't get this, contact us or send your form in by another method.
 You can copy this form, and e mail it to email@example.com or print it off and deliver it to

 John Conen, 9 Scott Close, Farnham Common SL2 3HT OR Janet Cottrell, “Aspny”, Blackpond Lane, Farnham Royal SL2 3EA